GoogleCloudPlatform/professional-services/examples/cryptorealtime/TERRAFORM-README.md

 - ```terraform init```
 - ```terraform apply ```(ignore api enablement errors and/or rerun)

 - Wait 10 minutes until the machine startup script is booted
+- Note: Your public IP address will be displayed here or in console

 - SSH into the VM that was created
 - ```sudo -s ```